gtonic/pptx-mcp/README.md

 python server.py
 ```

-The server will start and listen for incoming MCP requests on `0.0.0.0:8081`.
+The server will start and listen for incoming MCP requests on `0.0.0.0:8081` using the **Streamable HTTP** transport protocol.
+The MCP endpoint is available at `/mcp`.

 ## Available Tools